marcinwal/AirportControl/README.md

 Most of the time the weather is sunny.
 Sometimes in can be stormy and in this case planes cannot take off , nor land.
 Weather will be randomly generated.

+TO DO
+Drawing should be taken out to the module to keep it clean.